-- Fatty liver disease is the build-up of fat in the liver (too much fat in the liver).
+- Fatty liver disease is the build-up of too much fat in the liver.

-Causes of fatty liver disease
+- Most fatty liver disease is preventable.

 Alcohol-related fatty liver disease

-Non-alcoholic fatty liver disease (NAFLD)
+Metabolic associated fatty liver disease (MAFLD)

-- polycystic ovarian syndrome
+- Polycystic ovarian syndrome.

-- some medicines.
+- Some medicines.

 - feeling weak and tired all the time